yingling-group/lammps-mspin/README.md

     make -j4
     ```

-A LAMMPS excutable `lmp_mpi` will be created.
+A LAMMPS excutable `lmp_mpi` will be generated in the `build` directory.

-# USAGE
+## Usage
-Example data and input files of a Fe3O4 MNP solvated in hexane can be found in the `examples/mspin` directory.
+Example data and input files of a bare Fe3O4 MNP solvated in hexane can be found in the `examples/mspin` directory.

 General steps to follow:
 1. Identify two atoms in the MNP core to set as 'MS' atoms.